spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 #### Verify Stream deployment

-We can see the status of the streams to be deployed with `stream list`, for example:
+We can see the status of the streams to be deployed with `stream list`, as the following example shows:

 ```bash
 dataflow:>stream list